Safeguarding training for taxi and private hire licence holders

 Thousands of children and vulnerable adults use public transport every day in the United Kingdom, and whether it’s a ride to school or further afield, every passenger has the right to feel safe while travelling.

-As a taxi driver, you play a crucial role in ensuring your passengers’ safety.
+As a licence holder, you play a crucial role in ensuring your passengers’ safety.
 This is not limited to making sure that you are driving carefully to prevent road accidents and checking that all passengers have their seatbelts plugged in.
 Your passengers may be displaying signs of some very serious safeguarding concerns, and without safeguarding training, you might not be able to notice when a passenger is at risk or in need of your help.

 Blue Lamp Trust have an online e-learning safeguarding course available online.
 The course aims to provide Taxi and Private Hire drivers with a knowledge and understanding of Safeguarding, their responsibilities and best practice protocols.
 The candidate will be able to;